unrealworkteam/atsd-api-java/README.md

-# Axibase Time-Series Database Client for Java
+# Axibase Time Series Database Client for Java

-The **ATSD Client for Java** enables Java developers to easily read and write statistics and metadata from the [Axibase Time-Series Database][atsd].
-With minimal effort, you can build reporting, analytic, and alerting solutions.
+The **ATSD Client for Java** enables Java developers to build reporting, analytical, and alerting applications that read and write data and metadata from the
+[Axibase Time Series Database][atsd].

-By using **Maven** or downloading the zip file from [GitHub][atsd-zip], get started with this Java API.
+Get started by downloading the zip file from [GitHub][atsd-zip] or by importing this API client with **Maven**.

 ```xml
         <dependency>